 Dry Edible Beans

-Pricing for dry edible beans has all but frozen and seem suspended in mid-air with the almost surreal experience of grabbing it in your hand turning it 360-degrees for examination.
+Pricing for dry edible beans has all but frozen.
+The market seems suspended in mid-air with the almost surreal experience of grabbing it in your hand and turning it 360-degrees for examination.
 This week USDA dry edible bean prices were lifeless due to transition between old and new crop beans for growers and processors.

 Prices have gained so much so soon that another price increase in this market would require either a need for an event driven situation like weather to happen, or simply more time to digest harvest yield and quality in order to allow for recoil then push higher.

-**F. Garcia Wholesale & Export would like to send our prayers to the recent flood victims in Colorado and also to the families of those wounded in the Washington Navy Ship yard this week.
+**F. Garcia Wholesale & Export would like to send our prayers to the recent flood victims in Colorado.
+We also send well wishes to the families of those wounded in the Washington Navy Ship yard this week***